BME-MIT-IET/iet-hf-2023-iet-meg-nem-lattal/graphics/code-review-checklist.md

 ## Performance
 - [ ] Do you think this code change decreases system performance?
+Yes.
 - [ ] Do you see any potential to improve the performance of the code significantly?
+Yes.

 ## Usability and Accessibility
 - [ ] Is the proposed solution well-designed from a usability perspective?
+Yes.
 - [ ] Is the API well documented?
+Yes.
 - [ ] Is the proposed solution (UI) accessible?
+Yes.
 - [ ] Is the API/UI intuitive to use?
+Yes.

 ## Ethics and Morality
 - [ ] Does this change make use of user data in a way that might raise privacy concerns?
+No.
 - [ ] Does the change exploit behavioral patterns or human weaknesses?
+No.
 - [ ] Might the code, or what it enables, lead to mental and physical harm for (some) users?
+No.
 - [ ] If the code adds or alters ways in which people interact with each other, are appropriate measures in place to prevent/limit/report harassment or abuse?
+No.
 - [ ] Does this change lead to an exclusion of a certain group of people or users?
+No.
 - [ ] Does this code change introduce unjust impact on people, particularly those related to sensitive characteristics such as race, ethnicity, gender, nationality, income, sexual orientation, ability, and political or religious belief?
+No.
 - [ ] Does this code change introduce any algorithm, AI  or machine learning bias?
+No.

 ## Testing and Testability
 - [ ] Is the code testable?
+Yes.
-- [ ] Has the code change
+- [ ] Has the code change?
+No.
 - [ ] Have automated tests been added, or have related ones been updated to cover the change?
+Yes.
 - [ ] Do the existing tests reasonably cover the code change (unit/integration/system tests)?
+Yes.
 - [ ] Are there some test cases, input or edge cases that should be tested in addition?
+Yes.

 ## Readability
 - [ ] Is the code easy to understand?
 Yes.